The Quick, Easy (And Not So Cheesy) Guide to Happiness

 It’s easy to be grateful when good things happen to you.
 But the more important practice is to be grateful even when facing hardships and negative experiences.

 I’m not naïve.
 I know that when bad stuff happens, it can be difficult not to get angry, cynical, or down on ourselves.
-We even make grand statements like, “this shit is always going to happen to me.”
+We even make grand statements like, “this stuff is always going to happen to me.”

 I’ve watched my father have two heart attacks.
 I’ve lost best friends and women I’ve loved.
 I’ve endured corporate jobs where I was disrespected and completely miserable.
 But brooding and being depressed wasn’t doing anything for me.